choobinejad/elastic-first-steps/README.md

 This tutorial assumes that you're using Python 3.x, that you've cloned this Git repo, and that you've run `pip install -r requirements.txt --upgrade` from this project directory.

+Feel free to open issues if (when) you find any!

 ##Enough chit-chat.
 Agenda time!